 ⚡ DELIVERY IN EUROPE AT €4.90 ⚡ FREE FROM €39 ⚡

-⚡ -10% FROM €95 OF PURCHASES ⚡ -15% FROM €195 OF PURCHASES ⚡
+⚡ -10% FROM €95 PURCHASE ⚡ -15% FROM €195 PURCHASE ⚡

 Why is Hokusai's The Great Wave off Kanagawa so iconic?

-A unique work in its kind
+A unique work of its kind

-A striking aesthetic and an innovative technique
+A striking aesthetic and innovative technique

 • The bold composition : Hokusai plays with perspective by placing the viewer close to the waves.
-The wave seems to close in, forming a natural arch that frames Mount Fuji.
+The wave seems to close in forming a natural arch that frames Mount Fuji.

 • The use of Prussian blue : The artist uses a pigment recently imported from Europe, giving his work an unprecedented chromatic intensity for the time.